Skip to main content

 Paid

 SaltStack automates the management and configuration of any infrastructure or application at scale.
 It provides an arsenal of tools to execute commands across thousands of systems with ease.
-Learning Saltstack will start from scratch and build towards a high-level goal of installing, configuring, deploying, and managing a web application to Docker containers across multiple systems behind a HAProxy load balancer.
+Learning SaltStack will guide you from scratch towards a high-level goal of installing, configuring, deploying, and managing a web application in Docker containers across multiple systems behind a HAProxy load balancer.

-The course will start by explaining how Salt approaches System management and help the viewer get up and running with a working Salt infrastructure.
-You will learn how to use Salt to target, query, and change systems.
+The course begins by explaining how Salt approaches system management and will help you set up a working Salt infrastructure.
+You will learn how to use Salt to target, query, and change systems efficiently.

 Style and Approach

-This course takes you through a series of sections covering practical techniques and tools for digital forensics.
-By practicing the examples presented you would apply the knowledge and skills learned to champion real-world forensic situations.
+This course takes you through a series of sections covering practical techniques and tools for infrastructure management.
+By practicing the examples provided, you will be able to apply the knowledge and skills gained to address real-world infrastructure scenarios effectively.

 This is a demo lesson (10:00 remaining)